 The Social Action Community (SAC) works to actively express our Unitarian Universalist social justice commitment and First Parish mission statement.
-The SAC Board and SAC Director manage the distribution of 7.5% of annual pledge income to local, national and international organizations.
-Currently, the SAC Director’s salary is also supported by the 7.5% of annual pledge income.
+The SAC Board manages the distribution of 7.5% of annual pledge income to local, national and international organizations.
+Currently, the SAC Coordinator’s salary is also supported by the 7.5% of annual pledge income.

 Amnesty International Group 15 Raise awareness of human rights issues, participate in human rights campaigns, and to bring Sister Helen Prejean to Concord.

 Advocates for Women’s Empowerment: Meals for Rosie’s Place.

 Budget Buddies.
 Support provision of our financial literacy program to 12 to 15 residents at the YWCA Lowell, in a program for mothers of children attending an after-school program.

 Center for Parents and Teachers.
 Raise awareness about the increased used of heroin in Concord and offer parents and other community members tools to talk with teens about heroin use.

 Children’s Island.
 Support meals program for families in need in Capilla Del Monte, Argentina.

 ConcordCAN! – The Concord Climate Action Network.
 Cover 50% of our operating budget, which pays for numerous public events in Concord, meeting costs, website and newsletter expenses, and participation in collaborative projects.